smoorg/scripts/README.md

 	- [pacupd](https://github.com/smoorg/scripts/blob/main/pacman/pacupd) - pacman update script which remembers to install archlinux-keyring first for me
 - keepassxc - scripts related to keepassxc
 	- [kcs](https://github.com/smoorg/scripts/blob/main/keepassxc/kcs) - Keepass + rclone sync to update/merge database.
-- [askpass](https://github.com/smoorg/scripts/blob/main/askpass) - calls dmenu for password, if dmenu has -P flag (patch) it stars the input and sends it forward
+- [askpass](https://github.com/smoorg/scripts/blob/main/askpass) - calls `dmenu-wl` for password, if `dmenu-wl` has -P flag (patch) it stars the input and sends it forward
 - [statusbar](https://github.com/smoorg/scripts/blob/main/statusbar) - dwm bar status bar scripts to present cpu and ram usage, volume, date and time, nothing fancy there
 - [emotes](https://github.com/smoorg/scripts/blob/main/emotes) - dumb script to present emotes and its tags and copy over needed one to the `xclip`
 - [marktime](https://github.com/smoorg/scripts/blob/main/marktime) - sets timestamp and adds it to a file.
 Then substracts it from previous one to count time period.
 Can be used to track time
 - [scan](https://github.com/smoorg/scripts/blob/main/scan) - uses plugged in scanner and tries to scan image
-- [sshadd](https://github.com/smoorg/scripts/blob/main/sshadd) - picks ssh key from dmenu to use with ssh-agent, asks for password using `askpass` if possible
+- [sshadd](https://github.com/smoorg/scripts/blob/main/sshadd) - picks ssh key from `dmenu-wl` to use with ssh-agent, asks for password using `askpass` if possible
 - [startdwm](https://github.com/smoorg/scripts/blob/main/startdwm) - while loop that reruns dwm every time it's binary has changed
 - [subdate](https://github.com/smoorg/scripts/blob/main/subdate) - subtracts two dates
 - [touchtog](https://github.com/smoorg/scripts/blob/main/touchtog) - uses `xinput` to toggle provided device